udongo/udongo/upgrading.md

 A new module was added that allows you see which tags are currently in the system.
 You can also add/edit/delete tags and see if they're being used.

+A bug was fixed for the relation between an object and its tagged items.
+This is now dependent: destroy.
+If your project uses tags, check to see if the tagged_items table doesn't contain links to objects that no longer exist.

 ## From 6.2.0 to 6.2.1
 ### Formbuilder